 ✅ Understanding the intent of keywords you want to target

 ✅ Identifying a set of keywords (based on intent and search volumes)

 ✅ Determining what types of content you need

-The meta title (1) is an important field as it impacts how Google ranks your website and how potential visitors will decide whether or not to click on your search result.
+The meta title (1) is an important field as it impacts how Google ranks your website and is the first thing that potential visitors will see to decide whether or not to click on your search result.
 As a best practice, keep the meta title under 65 characters so it won’t get cut out on the search results.
 You can use a meta description checker to see how long your text is and how it'll look on Google.

-Also, always include your main keyword as close to the beginning of the title as possible.
+Also, always include your target keyword as close to the beginning of the title as possible.
 The meta title should describe the main purpose of your page.

 The meta description (2) doesn’t impact how Google ranks your website but it does influence your visitor’s decision to click or skip your search result.

 Keep it under 155 characters so it won’t be cut out.

 Include your target keyword and try adding a couple of supporting keywords (keywords in the meta description that match the ones of the search query will be bolded).